Technology & Innovation

 For software CFOs, the selection of SaaS billing models is critical to driving product-market fit, competitive differentiation, and predictable cash-flow.

 A well-chosen billing model based on careful research and forecasting can help scale a SaaS company more quickly than many other factors.
-But by the same token, a poorly selected SaaS billing process can put companies in a free fall.
+But by the same token, poorly selected SaaS billing processes or subscription management and billing software can put companies in a free fall.

 In this article, we will review 8 SaaS billing models you can use to scale your company more effectively.
 Before we do, however, we’ll explain what makes SaaS billing different and why it presents CFOs with unique opportunities.